dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 ![](resources/images/maps/maps_earth_eng_layer.png)

-The layers from Google Earth Engine lets you display and aggregate external data to your organisation units.
+The layers from Google Earth Engine let you display and aggregate external data to your organisation units.
 Use the population layer to calculate the number of people living in a district, or within a distance from a health facility.
 The elevation layer allows you to find the lowest, highest and